zpc314/SEWG/README.md

 Original version of WireGuard.
 We did some fix to fit the Chinese network environment.

 2, com.wireguard.android_tee:
-The tee version. don't bother to run it on a regualr Android device.
-It won't do nothing without TA running in TEE.
+The tee version.
+Don't bother to run it on a unprepared Android device, it won't do nothing without TA running in TEE.

 3, gopath:
 Some offline data required while building codes above.